Shutdown, debt fight highlight Republican distance from 'big business'

 Both Holler and Chocola pointed to their opposition to authorizing the Export-Import Bank as an example of their disagreement with the Chamber.

-"There's an awakening in the Republican Party that being in favour of free markets and less government doesn't mean that you're going to be pro-big business," Holler said.
+"There's an awakening in the Republican Party that being in favor of free markets and less government doesn't mean that you're going to be pro-big business," Holler said.

 "Now you're getting to the point where (members of Congress) are saying, 'I don't care if groups like the Chamber of Commerce are lobbying for a tax credit,' or something like that."